tytydraco/yessleep/out/Have_you_ever_looked_up_through_a_Chimney_Jim.md

 All the while, Doreen kept asking that singular question.
 Screaming the words so loud that I could hear her from where I was.

+**Truth be told, I was starting to see him, too.
+Unlike my wife, though, I had been suppressing his reemergence.**

+**When I saw Junior in the dark corners of the room, down dimly lit hallways, looking up at me through the creaks in the floorboards, I forced myself to pretend that I was mistaken; caught in the grips of an optical illusion manifested by profound grief.**

+**My wife, on the other hand, embraced what she saw with open arms.**

+**And because of that, I'm now alone.**

 \-----

 In the weeks after his passing, Doreen was practically catatonic.
 I think it was the nature of Junior’s death that utterly preoccupied her.
 I understand why - it preoccupied me too.
 No one could tell us how he died.
 The medical examiner blamed his heart, but that’s because he couldn’t find anything else on the autopsy.
 Other than a few strangely shaped scars that we didn't have an explanation for, Junior was perfectly unremarkable.